Ianfeather/recipes/Readme.md

 ```

 #### Auth
-The API is behind auth and I haven't come up with a nice way of configuring that yet.
-For now I copy an authorization token from prod requests.
-Grimace face / todo.
+The API is behind auth and I haven't come up with a nice way of configuring that yet for use via curl/postman.
+Via the app it's fine.
+For now I copy an authorization token from the application requests and use that in the auth header.
+Big todo.

 ## testing the app
 ```